-The graduate students' lounge, Room 308, is the graduate student home-away-from-home, especially for those who do not have a TA office, so please feel welcome and comfortable there.
-All teaching assistants have mailboxes there, and the room offers a variety of other amenities: a book exchange, bulletin boards, several computers, and a printer.
+The graduate students' lounge, 308 Williams, is the graduate student home-away-from-home, especially for those who do not have a TA office, so please feel welcome and comfortable there.
+All TAs have mailboxes there, and the room offers a variety of other amenities: a book exchange, bulletin boards, several computers, and a printer.

 The primary departmental facilities for graduate student computer use are the machines and printers in Room 308.
 Teaching assistants have limited access to the departmental copier, which is used for teaching materials only.
-Those teaching a College Composition Program course (i.e., ENC1101, ENC2135) will use the copier in Room 222-G. (See the CCP Director for further details.)
-Those teaching other 2000-level classes and above may submit requests to the Department of English office staff in Room 405 with a copy request form at least 24 hours before needed.
-Preferably, the department encourages, as a matter of policy, all teachers to use PDF material posted to class Canvas sites and thereby decrease paper use.
+Those teaching a College Composition Program course (i.e., ENC 1101, ENC 2135) will use the copier in Room 222-G. (See CCP Director for further details.)
+Those teaching other classes may submit requests to the Department of English office staff in Room 405 with a copy request form at least 24 hours before needed.
+The department expects, as a matter of policy, that all teachers will, whenever possible, use PDF material posted to class Canvas sites and thereby decrease paper use.
 Please note that the main office is open Monday through Friday from 8 a.m. to 5 p.m.